akan72/CarolinaDataChallenge2017/README.md

 # Submission for Carolina Data Challenge 2017

-Analysis of all crimes committed in New York city.
+Analysis of all crimes committed in New York City.
 Completed using R and Tableau.
 We focused on determining the time of day and year in which the most serious crimes occurred, and the possible factors that explain why some crimes are reported on a delay.

 Collaborators: <br />